An Introduction to using the books.

 The books are organized into 7 sets of books plus one additional set of extra books.

 The books get harder as a child goes through the sets.
 In each set of books, there are six books placed on a shelf.
 The child is welcome to select any book on a shelf to read by clicking on the book.
 The child does not need to read the books in any particular order.
 Children become more engaged if they feel a sense of being able to make a choice.
 So, they can choose which book they want to read, and whether or not to read another book.
 The books are kept short so the children will not feel overwhelmed and may decide to read another book.
 It is a good idea to show a child the first set of books and not mention the "Set" button at the bottom of the screen until after a child has enjoyed the first 6 books in the first set.
 Then, when a child is ready for more, the adult can click on the set button and open the second set of books for the child.

 Using the set of phonetic books in a web browser.

 These sets of books were originally designed to be used on an iPad within Apple Books.
+The file containing the books can be downloaded from the website and opened in Books on a Mac computer, iPhone, or iPad.
 However, they can also be used within a web browser such as Google Chrome, Firefox, or Safari.
 If used with a web browser, they will work best if the web browser is adjusted so the book pages fit the screen.
-Then, if using either Chrome or Firefox, the pages can be browsed by using the keyboard arrow keys.
+Then, if using either Chrome or Firefox, the pages can be turned by using the keyboard arrow keys.
 In Safari, the user will have to scroll up and down through the pages.
 So, we recommend using Chrome or Firefox.